Skip to content

 5. Health, safety and hygiene

-We can expect even greater attention on health and safety in future, as this issue has just been recognised by the ILO as the fifth fundamental principle and right at work.
-Alongside the expectation for businesses to prevent workplace accidents, injuries and disease, there is an increasing expectation for companies to also support workers’ mental health.
+Expect even greater attention on health and safety in the future.
+This issue is now recognised by the International Labour Organization (ILO) as the fifth fundamental principle and right at work.
+Alongside requirements for businesses to prevent workplace accidents, injuries and disease, there is an increasing expectation for companies to also support workers’ mental health.

-While many countries have laws on workplace health and safety, in reality risks are ever-present.
-Occupational health and safety hazards are especially prominent in sectors where dangerous equipment or machinery is used, such as construction, engineering, and manufacturing.
-The risk is also particularly high where legal enforcement is poor, work is more informal, or where workers are generally not provided with appropriate safety equipment or training.
+While many countries have laws on workplace health and safety, in reality the risks are ever-present.
+Occupational health and safety hazards are especially prominent in sectors using dangerous equipment or machinery, such as construction, engineering and manufacturing.
+The risk is also particularly high where legal enforcement is poor, work is more informal or workers don’t receive appropriate safety equipment or training.
 Health and safety risks typically increase where there is excessive overtime.

-To conduct a thorough assessment, it is important to take a holistic perspective and consider the social risks both within a workplace and beyond.
+To conduct a thorough social risk assessment, it’s important to take a holistic perspective.
+Consider the risks both within a workplace and in the surrounding communities.

 How to begin assessing social risks

-Risk assessment isn’t a ‘one-size-fits-all’ process.
+ESG risk assessment isn’t a “one-size-fits-all” process.
 Risks vary significantly by country, by sector and by business.
-A step-by–step approach can start with:
+A step-by–step approach could start with:

-• Identifying the risks most relevant to the people and industries in your supply chain
+- Identifying the risks most relevant to the people and industries in this supply chain.

-• Assessing the likelihood and potential severity of these risks in the countries within your supply chains.
+- Assessing the likelihood and potential severity of these risks in the countries within this supply chain.

-Sedex’s Radar tool is a great resource to use to identify, compare and prioritise social risks.
-We also have a useful ‘how-to’ guide to risk assessment to get you started.
+Sedex’s Radar tool is a great resource to identify, compare and prioritise social risks.

 About Ergon Associates

 Ergon Associates is a global advisor promoting respect for labour standards and human rights through supply chains and investment relationships.
-They provide strategic advisory services and innovative research, and have supported the development of Sedex’s risk tool.
+They provide strategic advisory services and innovative research, and were part of developing Sedex’s Radar risk tool.

 [i] Source: the International Labour Organization

-[ii] All Radar insights are based on sectors’ global average risk scores
+[ii] Source: Sedex Radar tool, 2023.
+All Radar insights are based on sectors’ global average risk scores

 [iii] Source: the International Labour Organization